jeikens/nd064-c2/README.md

 ### Steps
 1. `kubectl apply -f deployment/namespace.yaml` - Set up namespace for the project
 2. `kubectl apply -f deployment/db-configmap.yaml` - Set up environment variables for the pods
+2. `kubectl apply -f deployment/configmap.yaml` - Set up environment variables for the pods
 2. `kubectl apply -f deployment/db-secret.yaml` - Set up secrets for the pods
+2. `kubectl apply -f deployment/kafka_configmap.yaml` - Set up Kafka configuration
+2. `kubectl apply -f deployment/kafka_zookeeper.yaml` - Set up Kafka Zookeeper
+2. `kubectl apply -f deployment/kafka.yaml` - Set up Kafka
 3. `kubectl apply -f deployment/postgres.yaml` - Set up a Postgres database running PostGIS
 4. `kubectl apply -f deployment/udaconnect-api.yaml` - Set up the service and deployment for the API
+4. `kubectl apply -f deployment/udaconnect-locations.yaml` - Set up the service and deployment for the location service
+4. `kubectl apply -f deployment/udaconnect-locationworker.yaml` - Set up the service and deployment for the Kafka Lokation Worker
 5. `kubectl apply -f deployment/udaconnect-app.yaml` - Set up the service and deployment for the web app
 6. `sh scripts/run_db_command.sh <POD_NAME>` - Seed your database against the `postgres` pod. (`kubectl get pods` will give you the `POD_NAME`)

 Manually applying each of the individual `yaml` files is cumbersome but going through each step provides some context on the content of the starter project.
 In practice, we would have reduced the number of steps by running the command against a directory to apply of the contents: `kubectl apply -f deployment/`.

 Note: The first time you run this project, you will need to seed the database with dummy data.
 Use the command `sh scripts/run_db_command.sh <POD_NAME>` against the `postgres` pod. (`kubectl get pods` will give you the `POD_NAME`).
 Subsequent runs of `kubectl apply` for making changes to deployments or services shouldn't require you to seed the database again!

+### Namespace
+Everything is deployed under the namespace 'udaconnect'. `kubectl` can either be called with the `-n` flag or an alias can be set to save some tiping:
+`alias k="kubectl -n udaconnect"` afterwards simply use `k get pods` for example to get all pods within the namespace.

 ### Verifying it Works
 Once the project is up and running, you should be able to see 3 deployments and 3 services in Kubernetes: